Female Genital Mutilation/Cutting (GM/C)

 However, although the Constitution requires freedom of religion, the government only recognizes six official religions: Islam, Protestantism, Catholicism, Hinduism, Buddhism and Confucianism.
 The 2010 census found 87% of Indonesians identified as Muslim, 7% Protestant, 3% Catholic, 1% Hindu and 2% other.
 Animists apparently were not counted in the census.

 The country consists of a large number of islands.
-Often there are religious enclaves in different islands:
+There are various religious enclaves in different islands:

 IRIN is an acronym for Integrated Regional Information Networks.
 They describe themselves as: